huntops-blue/huntops-blue.github.io/index.md

 This blog is highlight the methodologies for threat hunting ("thrunting") through network data.
 These are malicious PCAPs, so it's a bit like hunting for a needle in a needle stack, but these processes work for small samples to very very large ones.

+Each blog post will start after using the [replaying packets](https://github.com/huntops-blue/huntops-blue.github.io/blob/master/rock-install.md#getting-data-into-rock) process with the linked packets per post.

 RockNSM is an open source network security monitoring platform built with Zeek for protocol analysis, Suricata as an Intrusion Detection System (IDS), and the Elastic Stack for enrichment, storage, and visualization of network security data.

 - [ROCK installation guide](./rock-install.md)